dienodiba/Fite2dmt.jl/README.md

 ## Terms Of Use

 FITE2DMT is available for academic purposes only.
-It is intended for use in educational settings and should not be used for commercial or non-academic activities.
+Please refrain from using it for commercial or non-academic activities.

 Please cite the original documentation of FITE2DMT when publishing any work that uses this program.
 Proper citation acknowledges the authors' contributions and helps support further development.